Perfect Corp. Wins 2021 BIG Innovation Award for Its AI Beauty Tech Solutions | Digital Media Net

 China: Celine Lo at [email protected] or by phone: + 86 1582 112 8182

-Europe: Jessica Thiant at [email protected]tcorp.com
+Europe: Jessica Thiant at [email protected]

 Business Intelligence Group: Maria Jimenez, Chief Operating Officer, [email protected], +1 (909) 529-2737